HONEY BEE SWARM?

 Although the swarm may be alarming, especially to people who are allergic to bee stings, please do not spray the swarm with an insecticide or attempt to destroy it.
 This actually may agitate the bees and increase the likelihood of being stung.
 More importantly, honey bees face many perils and have suffered significant declines in recent years.
 An array of pests, diseases, and environmental stresses have caused significant losses for beekeepers; therefore, bee swarms should be protected rather than destroyed.
 New York beekeepers are found statewide, and many are eager to collect swarms to start new colonies, enhancing the chances that the swarm will survive.

-In most cases, swarms that are outside and have not moved into a structure will be removed at no cost to you.
+In most cases, swarms that are located outside and have not moved into a structure will be removed at no cost to you.
+Fixing of any structural damage to buildings will be your responsibility.